- Lobbying Law (Exhibit L)

 - Security Systems approved by: Don Coleman, Access Control Department

-- All vehicle purchases must be reviewed and approved by James O'Connor, Director of Transportation & Parking Operations, Zip 2001.
+- All Vehicle purchases must be reviewed and approved by Neil Werner, Director of Transportation & Parking Operations, Zip 2001.

 Requests covering the procurement of security systems and related items/services now require the approval of Campus Operation and Maintenance, and Access Control, prior to purchase and include all items related to the installation and operation of security systems.
 The definition of security related items includes the following: